Supplier Terms and Conditions

 g.
 The term "alternative seller" expressly includes, but is not limited to, a Buyer owned facility.

-In no event shall Buyer be liable to Seller for anticipated profits or for special, incidental or consequential damages.
-Without limiting the foregoing, the parties further agree that with respect to all other claims, Seller's damages shall be limited to the lesser of: (i) the value of products purchased by Buyer from Seller in the three months immediately preceding the alleged breach; or (ii) $100,000.
+In no event shall Buyer be liable to Seller for anticipated profits or for special, punitive, exemplary, incidental, indirect, or consequential damages.
+Without limiting the foregoing, the parties further agree that with respect to all other claims, Seller's damages shall be limited to the lesser of: (i) the value of goods or services purchased by Buyer from Seller in the three months immediately preceding the alleged breach; or (ii) $100,000.

 Unless otherwise specifically prohibited by applicable law, Seller may not assign or delegate its rights or obligations under this Contract without Buyer’s prior written consent.
 Any consent by Buyer to an assignment shall not be deemed to waive Buyer's right to recoupment from Seller and/or its assigns for any claim arising out of this Contract.